stepanssmbatyan94/task-scheduling/backend/docs/file-uploading.md

 ## Drivers support

-Out-of-box boilerplate supports the following drivers: `local`, `s3`, and `s3-presigned`.
-You can set it in the `.env` file, variable `FILE_DRIVER`.
-If you want to use another service for storing files, you can extend it.
+The API supports the following drivers out of the box: `local`, `s3`, and `s3-presigned`.
+Configure them via the `FILE_DRIVER` environment variable.
+Extend the `files` module if you need a different storage backend.

-> For production we recommend using the "s3-presigned" driver to offload your server.
+> For production we recommend using the `s3-presigned` driver to offload uploads to S3 directly.

 ---

 ## Uploading and attach file flow for `local` driver

-Endpoint `/api/v1/files/upload` is used for uploading files, which returns `File` entity with `id` and `path`.
-After receiving `File` entity you can attach this to another entity.
+Endpoint `/api/v1/files/upload` accepts multipart uploads and returns a `File` entity with `id` and `path`.
+Attach that id to other resources (e.g., user avatar).

 ### An example of uploading an avatar to a user profile (local)